 Nonoperative orthopaedic care at UPMC

 At UPMC we see a wide range of patients for these conditions.
 But you don't have to be an athlete to see one of our specialists!
 They care for active people of all ages and activity levels.
-Ask your GP for a referral and make an appointment to see our sports medicine physician.
-For more information, make an appointment to see one of our consultant orthopaedic surgeons at:
+You can self refer to one of our physiotherapists.
+Alternatively, ask your GP for a referral to see one of our sports medicine physicians or orthopaedic consultants at:

 - UPMC Whitfield Hospital

 - UPMC Aut Even Hospital

 We are long term partners of the HSE (Health Service Executive-HSE.ie) and private insurers.
 We work diligently to ensure everyone has access to high-quality health care, delivered in a timely fashion.